James Cook (1924 - 2009)

 Though beaten in court, Cook didn’t end his battle there.
 He recognized the need for a legal framework that prioritized the best interests of the children and, so, along with other fathers facing similar challenges, formed the Joint Custody Association.
 Together, they lobbied for legislative change, advocating for joint custody arrangements that allowed both parents to share in the joys and responsibilities of raising their children.

 Cook's efforts, along with the growing voices of fathers and mothers seeking a more balanced approach to child custody, proved successful.
-In 1979, urged on by 85 fathers’ rights gro9ups around the country, California passed a landmark joint custody law.
+In 1979, urged on by 85 fathers’ rights groups around the country, California passed a landmark joint custody law.
 This legislation, considered a turning point in American family law, recognized the importance of both parents in a child's life and allowed courts to consider joint custody arrangements when making custody decisions.

 David L. Levy, founder of the Children’s Rights Council (CRC) said of Cook, in memoriam, “Jim Cook was the father of joint custody.
 He is the main reason why every state in the U.S. now recognizes joint custody.”